FINNGEN/LOFanalysis/README.md

 The script first reads through the annotated file and saves the LOF carry variants, according to the type of LOF requested.
 It also builds a variant_to_gene dict.\
 Then the variants are split into chunks for speedup purposes.
 For each variant chunk a `bcftools` command filter the vcf for those positions and returns the probability of GP=0 for the variant in a variant to sample matrix.\
 Finally, the variant chunks are merged and transposed so a final sample to variant to matrix is built.\
 Now variants are merged into genes with the sample to gene value being 1 minus the product of the GP=0 for each variant to obtain the final gene to sample variant.
+Alternatively one can force a cutoff to convert the probabilities into boolean values.

 ## Docker